sachinmw/puppetQuest/Quest_Guide/quests/application_orchestrator.md

 }
 {% endhighlight %}

-(Note that these items could also be specified as flags from the command line.
-Creating the configuration file saves you the trouble of typing them out each time.)

-With this configuration file created, the Puppet Orchestrator client knows where the puppet master is, but the puppet master still needs to be able to verify that the user running commands from the Puppet Orchestrator has the correct permissions.
+Now the Puppet Orchestrator client knows where the puppet master is, but the puppet master still needs to be able to verify that the user running commands from the Puppet Orchestrator has the correct permissions.

 This is achieved with PE's Role Based Access Control (RBAC) system, which we can configure through the PE console.